- 6:30 p.m.

 Agendas are prepared prior to the meeting, minutes are available following approval.

-The Appearance Commission consists of 9 members appointed by the Board of Aldermen.
+The Appearance Commission consists of 9 members appointed by the Town Council.
 All members of the commission shall either reside, own property, or operate a business within the town's planning jurisdiction.

 Staff support provided by the Planning Department.

 - Initiates, promotes, and assists in the implementation of programs for general community beautification within the town's planning jurisdiction

 - Seeks to coordinate the activities of individuals, agencies, organizations and groups, public and private, whose plans, activities and programs bear upon the appearance of the town and its environs

 - Directs the attention of the mayor and the board of aldermen to ways in which the town government may take direct action affecting the appearance of the town and its environs